jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 ### Turns and Tile Placement

 Like Carcassonne, the game begins with a single tile on the board.
-When it is each players' turn, they draw a random tile and must place it somewhere on the board.
+When it is each player's turn, they draw a random tile and must place it somewhere on the board.
 In order to place the tile, all of its edges must match with those surrounding it.
 Streets have to match up to streets, and grass has to match up with grass.
 Tiles can be rotated but not swapped out.
 So what a player will do on their turn is largely dependent on what tile they draw.

 ![Placement Example](/assets/dijkstra/images/placement_both.png)